Divorce can make paying for college difficult, even when a couple follows the court-ordered Indiana child support guidelines.

-A parent has an obligation to provide for the physical necessities of their children until they become legal adults.
-Sometimes, a child reaches adulthood before they finish high school, which is one reason why Indiana child support often doesn’t end right at the 18th birthday of a child.
+Child support orders insist parents provide for the physical necessities of their children until they become legal adults.
+Sometimes, a child reaches adulthood before they finish high school, which is one reason why Indiana law on child support often doesn’t end right at the 18th birthday of a child.

-You and your ex have the right to negotiate your own settlement in a pending divorce.
+You and your ex can negotiate your settlement in a pending divorce.
 You can make arrangements that are as unique as your family situation.

-Agreeing in writing to a certain amount of cost-sharing or contribution when it comes to college cost can be a solution that balances what the parents are capable of paying with the support their children need as they set themselves up for a better future.
+Agreeing in writing to a certain amount of cost-sharing payments or contributing to college costs creates a fair solution that balances what the parents can afford to pay and the financial support system their children need.